TheWolfpacker - NC State football recruiting: Who's next

 NC State football recruiting: Who's next

-After landing running back Demie Sumo from Willingford (N.J.)
-High on Wednesday afternoon, NC State Wolfpack football recruiting class currently stands with 13 pledges.
+After landing twins and three-star tight ends Cedric Seabrough and Fredrick Seabrough from Swainsboro (Ga.)
+High, NC State Wolfpack football is up to 15 verbal commitments in the 2021 class.

-The Wolfpack may be just over half-done with its class.
+The Wolfpack is just over half-done with its class.
 That natural question among the faithful is who's next?

 Here's a list of five players who could be potential targets for the next commitment.